 - clear ornaments (I used glass, but the shatterproof might be a little safer – available at any craft store)

-- hanger (I found these little gold hangers at Target, but you can get them anywhere or use string)
+- hangers (I found these little gold hangers pictured above at Target, but you can get them anywhere or use string)

 - optional: dixie cups (for draining the varnish) and ziplock bags or a funnel (for pouring the varnish and sprinkles)

 A funnel might actually be easier for pouring the sprinkles and varnish, but I didn’t have one.
 So I went the ziplock (piping) bag route.
 Anything that you have on hand to help get the sprinkles and varnish inside the ornament opening will work!

 Start by pouring a little bit of varnish into the ornament.
 (As you can see, I set the ornament on the dixie cup for stability while pouring.)
 You just need enough varnish to be able to coat the inside of the ornament, about 1 teaspoon or so.